 Step 1: Disconnect compromised devices and accounts

-Pull the affected device off the internet first.
+Pull the affected machine off the internet first.
 Turn on airplane mode, disable Wi-Fi, or unplug the ethernet cable.
-If a remote support tool is running because a fake support agent had you install it, end the session and uninstall the tool.
+If a remote-access tool like TeamViewer or AnyDesk is running because a fake support agent had you install it, end the session and uninstall the tool.
 Disconnection cuts the attacker’s live access while you work the rest of the steps.

 Sign out of suspicious sessions on the account side too.
-Most providers (Google, Microsoft, Apple, Meta) expose a “sign out everywhere” or active-session list.
+Most providers (Google, Apple, Meta, and most others) expose a “sign out everywhere” or active-session list.
 Use it.

 Step 2: Change passwords from a clean device

-Move to a device you trust, ideally one that has not been signed in to the compromised account.
-Reset the password for email first, then banking, then social, then any account sharing the same password.
-Use a password manager to generate unique strings; reused passwords turn one breach into full-account takeover.
+Move to a phone or computer you trust, ideally one that has never signed in to the account in question.
+Reset the email login first, whether that’s Gmail, Outlook, or iCloud, then banking, then social, then anything sharing the same credentials.
+Use a password manager to generate unique replacements; reuse turns one breach into total takeover.

-After you regain access, check for forwarding rules, recovery email or phone changes, and unfamiliar app permissions.
-Attackers plant these so they can re-enter after the password change.
+After you regain access, check for forwarding rules, changes to recovery contact details, and unfamiliar app permissions.
+Attackers plant these so they can walk back in later; most major providers surface them in their account security checkups.

 Step 3: Enable MFA on every account

-Multi-factor authentication blocks 99.2% of automated account-takeover attempts according to Microsoft’s Digital Defense reporting.
-Turn it on for email, banking, social, and cloud storage.
-App-based codes (Microsoft Authenticator, Google Authenticator, 1Password, Authy) are stronger than SMS, though SMS still beats no MFA at all.
-Our MFA explainer walks through the trade-offs without jargon.
+Multi-factor authentication blocks 99.2% of automated account-takeover attempts according to Microsoft’s security research (2023).
+Turn it on for your inbox, banking, social, and cloud storage.
+App-based codes (Google Authenticator, 1Password, Authy, or similar) are stronger than SMS, though SMS still beats no MFA at all.
+Our explainer on the benefits of multi-factor authentication walks through the trade-offs without jargon.

 Step 4: Report the incident

-Reporting in Canada is free and creates the paper trail your bank, insurer, or platform will ask for.
+Reporting in Canada is free and creates the paper trail banks, insurers, and platforms ask for.
+According to the Canadian Anti-Fraud Centre (2025), Canadians reported more than CA$638 million in losses in 2024, and fewer than 10% of victims ever file a report.
 Use more than one authority; each handles a different slice.
+Source: CAFC, 2025.

 Step 5: Contact your bank if financial data was exposed

-If a card number, banking login, Interac e-Transfer, or void cheque was shared, call the fraud line on the back of your card right now.
-Do not email.
-Do not wait until morning.
-The first hour determines whether unauthorized charges can be reversed before settlement.
+If a card number, banking login, Interac e-Transfer, or void cheque was shared, call the 24/7 number on the back of your card right now.
+Call, do not write, and do not wait until morning.
+The first 60 minutes often decide whether unauthorized charges can be reversed before settlement.

 Step 6: Run a malware scan and re-secure devices

-If pop-ups keep returning, the device is locked by ransomware, or you gave remote access to a fake support caller, treat the device as untrusted until a professional clears it.
-A local repair shop or Canada Computers can do a full clean.
-For business devices, contact our team instead.
+If pop-ups keep returning, the screen is locked by ransomware, or you gave remote access to a fake support agent, treat it as untrusted until a professional clears it.
+A local repair shop or Canada Computers can do a deep clean.
+For business machines, talk to a Canadian security expert instead.

 How do you know if you have actually been hacked?

 Real compromises usually leave fingerprints.
-If two or more signals below appear at once, treat the situation as a confirmed incident and run the six steps above.
+The Canadian Centre for Cyber Security publishes advisories on the brands scammers impersonate most, including the CRA, Canada Post, and major banks.
+If two or more of the signals below appear at once, treat the situation as a confirmed incident and run the six steps above.

-• Friends or coworkers report messages or DMs you didn’t send
+- Friends or coworkers report messages or DMs you never sent

-• Email forwarding rules, recovery numbers, or backup emails changed without your input
+- Email forwarding rules, backup phone numbers, or backup emails changed without your input

-• Pop-ups demand payment, threaten file deletion, or push fake support numbers
+- Pop-ups demand a ransom, threaten file deletion, or push fake support numbers

 How do you prevent this from happening again?

-1. Use a password manager.
-1Password, Bitwarden, or Dashlane generate unique passwords per site and warn you about reused or breached ones.
+- Use a password manager.
+Bitwarden, Dashlane, and similar tools generate a unique login per site and warn you about reused or breached ones.

-4. Build a verification rule for urgent money asks.
-If anyone calls, texts, or emails with money pressure or “don’t tell anyone,” verify through a known number first.
+- Build a verification rule for anyone demanding funds.
+If a text, voicemail, or urgent request brings payment pressure or “don’t tell anyone,” verify through a known number first.

 Talk to a Canadian security expert